AnshuBajaj911/Advertisement-Dataset-using-LINEAR-REGRESSION/README.md

-# Advertisement-Dataset-using-LINEAR-REGRESSION
+# Advertising-Dataset-using-LINEAR-REGRESSION
-This is the Advertisement Dataset analysed and trained using Linear Regression.
+This is the Advertising Dataset analysed and trained using Linear Regression.